Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 Sources: Search Engine Land, InfoTrust

-Universal Analytics let you select "Do not automatically expire" and keep your data forever.
+Universal Analytics had an option called "Do not automatically expire."
+You picked it once and your data stayed forever.
 For free.
-GA4 removed that option entirely.
+GA4 took that option away.
 Google has never publicly explained why.
-This is one of many reasons the industry is moving away from GA4.
-And data retention is far from the only problem: GA4 also has issues with missing data, misleading metrics, and unexplained "(not set)" rows.
+It's one of many reasons people are walking away from GA4, and retention is far from the worst of them.
+GA4 also drops data it never shows you, reports metrics that mislead, and fills your reports with unexplained "(not set)" rows.

 The silent failure: GA4 doesn't tell you data is missing

-This is the most dangerous part.
-When you open an Exploration and select a date range that extends beyond your retention window, GA4 returns results.
+This is the part that should worry you most.
+Open an Exploration, pick a date range that reaches back past your retention window, and GA4 hands you a report.
 No error.
 No warning banner.
 No asterisk.
-It simply shows you whatever data remains and omits the rest.
+It shows you the data it still has and quietly leaves out the rest.

-A user comparing holiday 2025 to holiday 2024 in a custom Exploration gets a report back.
+Say you compare holiday 2025 to holiday 2024 in a custom Exploration.
+You get a report.
 The numbers look normal.
-But if the November-December 2024 data has already been purged, the comparison is silently incomplete.
-Seresa.io documented this exact scenario with WooCommerce stores, where stakeholders presented "38% year-over-year revenue growth" based on data that was partially deleted, incomparable across UA and GA4, or silently incomplete.
+But if the November and December 2024 rows have already been purged, half your comparison is missing and nothing on the screen tells you.
+Seresa.io documented this exact thing with WooCommerce stores.
+Teams walked into meetings with "38% year-over-year revenue growth" built on data that was partially deleted, incomparable across UA and GA4, or silently incomplete.
+They had no idea.

 Warning